 Parents and teachers can be assured that pushing your young piano student to compete will greatly advance your child’s musical abilities and will also teach them lessons that will encourage excellence throughout their lives.

-Click here to learn about the 2019 Steinway Junior Piano Competition.
-Applications open January 15, 2019.
+Click here to learn about the 2020 Steinway Virtual Piano Competition.
+Applications open October 1, 2020.

 Find a Location